parthian-sterlet/sitega/README.md

 # Source code
 Folder [**src**](https://github.com/parthian-sterlet/sitega/tree/master/src) contains files with SiteGA source codes, they respect to separate modules of pipeline:
 ## 1. Preparation
-[monte0dg.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/monte0dg.cpp) prepares [Model's ors](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) to perform the bootsrap cross validation test (**Estimate accuracy for a model** module) to train a model (**Train a model** module).
-Model's parameters are diaganal elements of the covariation matrix for LPDs of all dinucleotide types and all allowed lengths for the background dataset [(Levitsky et al. 2007)](https://doi.org/10.1186/1471-2105-8-481)
+[monte0dg.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/monte0dg.cpp) prepares [Common settings of models](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that are required to perform the bootsrap cross validation test (**Estimate accuracy for a model** module) and to train a model (**Train a model** module).
+'Common settings of models' are diaganal elements of the covariation matrix for LPDs of all dinucleotide types and all allowed lengths for the background dataset [(Levitsky et al. 2007)](https://doi.org/10.1186/1471-2105-8-481)
-## 2. Train a model
+## 2. Set parameters of a model through accuracy estimation
-[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) trains a [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with a given train ChIP-seq dataset (peaks)
+[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) performs the bootsrap cross-validation test to select parameters of model: the optimial length and the number of LPDs providing the best performance.
+The maximal partial area under curve (pAUC) is used to estimate the accuracy of a model, i.e. the receiver operating characteristic (ROC) curve with dependence of True Positive Rate (TPR) from False Positive Rate (FPR) for control data.
+The term partial means that the criterion FPR < 0.001 is impied for pAUC computation.
+The maximal pAUC estimates the performance of a model with a given train ChIP-seq dataset.
-## 3. Estimate accuracy for a model
+## 3. Train a model
-[andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) performs the bootsrap cross-validation test to select parameters of model the optimial length and the number of LPDs providing the best performance, i.e. the maximal partial area under curve (pAUC). the term partial mean that the criterion FPR < 0.001 is impied for pAUC computation.
-The maximal pAUC estimates the performance of a model with a given train ChIP-seq dataset, i.e. the receiver operating characteristic (ROC) curve with dependence of True Positive Rate (TPR) from False Positive Rate (FPR) for control data.
+[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) trains a [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with selected parameters of length and number of LPDs for a given train ChIP-seq dataset (peaks)
 ## 4. Set threshold for a model
 [sitega_thr_dist_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/sitega_thr_dist_mat.cpp) creates table of thresholds for the scaner (**Scan test sequences with a model** module) based on score distribution for the background set of whole whole-genome promoters
 ## 5. Scan test sequences with a model